 If you are planning on buying Bitcoin, you should make sure that you understand the risks before you do it.
 Buying Bitcoin is not a guarantee of investment success.
 In fact, you could lose money if you buy it.

 However, cryptocurrency appears to be a trend that could become stronger and stronger over time.
 So, there are many potential benefits to getting involved with cryptocurrencies.
-If you do decide that you would like to buy Bitcoin after conducting some research, then CoinSpot is the way to go.
+If you do decide that you would like to purchase Bitcoin after conducting some research, then CoinSpot is the way to go.
 Full a full comparison of all best exchanges in Australia see here for our complete guide.